earthlab/hub-ops/setup.md

 The version has to match the version in `earthhub/Chart.yaml`.

+After this follow the instructions in `outer-edge/READMEmd` to setup the HTTP server that will route traffic to your hub.
+Without this your hub will not be reachable from the internet.

 ## Making changes to an existing hub

-Edit the earthhub chart in `earthhub/`, run `(cd earthhub && helm dep up)`, and then deploy your changes with:
+For exmaple to edit the earthhub chart in `earthhub/`, run `(cd earthhub && helm dep up)`, and then deploy your changes with:
 ```
 helm upgrade --install --namespace earthhub earthhub earthhub --version=v0.1.0 -f secrets/earthhub.yaml
 ```